-PLC has 4 subscription tiers, each with a different cost, welcome email, and level of access to internal content.
-The founders also wanted to set up giftable memberships, so people could purchase on behalf of their friends, and specific partnership offers – each needing their own landing page and specific rules around discounts and duration.
+PLC has 4 subscription tiers, each with a different cost, welcome email, and level of access to the internal content.
+The founders also wanted to set up giftable memberships and specific partnership offers – each needing their own landing page and specific rules around discounts and duration.
 A tech nightmare for some folks, but I revel in these details.

 I started by setting up a basic version of each tier – like framing out an empty room.
-Then I set up simple versions of each special-offer’s landing pages, which functioned like doors to the empty rooms.
-After connecting the background tech that makes them flow together and confirming the flows all worked correctly, I went back and beautified the front-facing pages and internals spaces (shout out to VBerry Designs for the beautiful brand design), filled the “rooms” with content, polished up the email and notification copy throughout, and tested it all again.
-Each step was punctuated by video updates, where I’d walk the founders through a piece of the system so they could thumbs-up along the way.
+After connecting and testing the flows, I went back and beautified the front-facing sales pages and internal membership spaces (shout out to VBerry Designs for the beautiful brand design), filled the “rooms” with content, polished up the email and notification copy throughout, and tested it all again.
+Each step was punctuated by video updates, where I’d walk the founders through so they could thumbs-up along the way.

 How we worked through the sticky stuff: Inaccurate info

 A key reason we set this community up on Kajabi was for its ability to offer free trials without members needing to input a credit card – this was super important to the founders, and they contacted support personally to make sure this was possible.

 We found out further into the project that there was a miscommunication: the info we received from that particular support agent wasn’t accurate.
 This was a major roadblock!
 Cue deflating balloon.

 I reached back out to support myself – having more intimate knowledge of the system – and was able to find an agent willing to troubleshoot live with me.
 After a lot of trial and error, we found a way to set up the desired feature.